marcopennekamp/lore/specification/fragments.md

 ### Domains

 A **domain** is a purely syntactical construct that surrounds function declarations.
 For each domain, one can specify a list of parameters and type parameters that get *prepended* to the parameter and type parameter lists of every function in the domain.
 Domains are **resolved** during parsing and have no bearing on run-time semantics or the execution environment.
-They cannot be nested.
+Domains cannot be nested and may only contain function declarations, but they may be contained in a module.

 Domains help to **avoid repetition** when defining multiple functions over the same partial set of parameters and type parameters.
 They are inspired by methods found in object-oriented languages, but obviously not constrained to such usage.
 While we don't want to tie functions to objects, like object-oriented programming does, we still want to provide some syntactic advantages that object-oriented programming offers.
 Like many other syntactic features in Lore, there is no obligation to use domains.
 It is simply a question of style.